Photo by Lacie Slezak. Courtesy of Unsplash.

 Published Feb 13, 2018 Copyright 2018 Jessie Chaffee

-Words without Borders and the author of the debut novel (Unnamed Press, 2017).
-She received a 2014–2015 Fulbright Grant in Creative Writing to Italy to research and complete the novel.
-Her fiction has been published in Florence in Ecstasy Literary Hub, The Rumpus, Electric Literature, Global City Review, and Bluestem, among others, and she has been granted fellowships by the Virginia Center for the Creative Arts, Ox-Bow, and the Lower Manhattan Cultural Council.
+WWB Daily and the author of the debut novel (Unnamed Press, 2017), which is forthcoming in translation in Italy, the Czech Republic, Poland, Russia, Turkey, and Romania.
+She received a Fulbright Grant in Creative Writing to Italy to research and complete the novel.
+Her fiction has been published in Florence in Ecstasy Literary Hub, The Rumpus, Electric Literature, and Global City Review, among others, and she has been granted fellowships by the Virginia Center for the Creative Arts, Ox-Bow, and the Lower Manhattan Cultural Council.
 She earned her BA in the Writing Seminars at Johns Hopkins University and her MFA in fiction at the City College of New York.